Seku Conneh: Vojvodina

-On 23 January 2019, after spending a month on a trial, Conneh signed a two-year-deal with Serbian club Vojvodina.
-Unfortunatelly, with the arrival of coach Nenad Lalatovic, who admitted in an interview to fkvojvodina.com that since his arrival, Conneh has been removed from the main team and that he did not even saw him neither has any interess in doing so, it clearly meant that the new coach's discriminatory, anti-foreigners, stance meant Conneh was doomed to leave the club.
+On 23 January 2019, after spending a month on a trial, Conneh signed a two-year deal with Serbian club Vojvodina.
+Unfortunately, with the arrival of coach Nenad Lalatovic, who admitted in an interview to fkvojvodina.com that since his arrival, Conneh has been removed from the main team and that he did not even saw him neither has any interest in doing so, it clearly meant that the new coach's discriminatory, anti-foreigners, stance meant Conneh was doomed to leave the club.

 Las Vegas Lights

 In December 2019, it was announced that Conneh was making his return to the USL Championship signing with Las Vegas Lights.

 Monterey Bay

 On February 2, 2022, it was announced that Conneh would make another return to the USL Championship by signing with expansion side Monterey Bay.
 He was recruited by Frank Yallop, who was manager while Conneh was playing for Las Vegas.
 His contract option was declined by the club at the end of the season.